fruxefarms/FruxePi/README.md

 ## FruxePi Overview

-In a nutshell, the FruxePi is a web application running on a LAMP stack (Linux, Apache, MySQL, PHP) which can be accessed from the browser on your local network.
+The FruxePi is a web application running on a LAMP stack (Linux, Apache, MySQL, PHP) which can be accessed from the browser on your local network.
 The application collects grow data from a variety of sensors and controls various operations such as lighting, ventilation and watering, using relay modules.

 ### Demo
 **URL:**  https://demo.fruxe.co/